Role in FICEBO: Head

 Favorite part of your job?

-Working with amazingly motivated, driven, and ambitious people who have manage to remain selfless and are loyal to truth, social-justice, and the common good.
+Working with amazingly motivated, driven, and ambitious people who have managed to remain selfless and are loyal to truth, social-justice, and the common good.

 Why did you decide to enter your field?

 For inexplicable reasons, I have wanted to be an orthopaedic surgeon since I was six.
 Following in the footsteps of my Dad who was an orthopaedic surgeon treating Olympic Athletes.
 More recently, Bob Johnson (Univ. of Vermont, USA) provided an outstanding role model for the profession, back in 1986-7 when my family spent a year in Vermont during my Dad’s sabattical.

 Who/What inspires you?